 Applicants must be a current member of the AAG GISS Specialty Group (GISS-SG).
 For instructions on how to become a member of the Geographic Information Science and Systems Specialty Group, simply contact the AAG.
 There are no student dues for the GISS-SG.

-Extended abstracts and written papers will be judged by the GISS-SG Awards Committee (Chair, Vice Chair, Academic Counselor, and Student Representative) on several criteria: potential contribution to the field of GIS, originality, appropriate use of methodology, scholarship, organization, and written composition.
+Extended abstracts and written papers will be judged by the GISS-SG Awards Committee (Chair, Vice Chair, Academic Director, Communications Director, and Student Director) on several criteria: potential contribution to the field of GIS, originality, appropriate use of methodology, scholarship, organization, and written composition.
 The oral presentation of papers will be judged on professional delivery, organization, clarity, and appropriate use of graphics.
 Judging will take into account the academic level of the applicants.

-Up to five competition finalists will be notified no later than October 21, 2016.
-Each finalist will be asked to submit a written paper of about 7,500 words, expanding on the material in the extended abstract.
+Up to five competition finalists will be notified by November 2, 2021.
+Each finalist will be asked to submit a written paper of about 4,000 words, expanding on the material in the extended abstract.

 GUIDELINES FOR APPLICATIONS

 To be considered for participation in the GIS paper competition, an extended abstract must be submitted (about 1000 words, no more than 5 pages including figures; references don’t count to the page limit) (12-point Times New Roman font, one-inch margins, and single-spaced lines).
 Applicants must clearly indicate that they wish to be considered for the GISS-SG Student Paper Competition.
 All submissions not accepted for the competition by the awards committee will be incorporated into the AAG meeting program in other sessions.